yuhuang-lab/yuhuang-lab.github.io/_pages/publications.md

 I am also working on a Dataset page - we always support data sharing in our community.
 <!-- ## Major Peer-reviewed Conference and Journal Papers-->

+hmmm, this page is currently experiencing a very weird rendering problem that all my papers after 2024 cannot be rendered.
+I am working on it now.
+At the meantime, please go to Google Scholar for the full list of my publications.

 ## 2026
 - EyeMulator: Improving Code Language Models by Mimicking Human Visual Attention <br>
   Yifan Zhang,Chen Huang, Yueke Zhang,Jiahao Zhang, Toby Li, Collin McMillan, Kevin Leach, **Yu Huang** <br>